 8.2.
 Can I make oatmeal raisin cookies without eggs?

-Yes, you can substitute eggs with flaxseed meal mixed with water, applesauce, or banana puree to bind the ingredients in egg-free recipes.
+Yes, you can use flaxseed meal mixed with water, applesauce, or mashed banana instead of an egg.

 8.3.
 What can I substitute for raisins in oatmeal cookies?